'Mr. Peabody' top dog at U.S. box office, revs past 'Speed,' '300'

 The animated "Mr. Peabody & Sherman," which opened a week earlier in the No. 2 spot, overtook last week's winner, the Greek-era action film "300: Rise of an Empire" which collected $19.1 million from Friday to Sunday, according to studio estimates.

-"Need for Speed" settled for third place on its opening weekend with ticket sales of $17.8 million at U.S. and Canadian theaters.
+"Need for Speed" settled for third place on its opening weekend with ticket sales of $17.8 million at U.S. and Canadian theatres.

 "Tyler Perry's The Single Moms Club," the weekend's other new movie, was fifth behind "Non-Stop," selling $8.3 million worth of tickets.
 The Liam Neeson airliner thriller made $10.6 million.